-The Current Wisdom is a series of monthly articles in which Patrick J. Michaels and Paul C. “Chip” Knappenberger, from Cato’s Center for the Study of Science, review interesting items on global warming in the scientific literature that may not have received the media attention that they deserved, or have been misinterpreted in the popular press.
+The Current Wisdom is a series of monthly articles in which Patrick J. Michaels and Paul C. “Chip” Knappenberger, from Cato’s Center for the Study of Science, review interesting items on global warming in the scientific literature or of a more technical nature that may not have received the media attention that they deserved, or have been misinterpreted in the popular press.

 Despite what you may think if you reside in the eastern United States, the world as a whole in 2014 has been fairly warm.
 For the past few months, several temperature-tracking agencies have been hinting that this year may turn out to be the “warmest ever recorded”—for whatever that is worth (keep reading for our evaluation).
 The hints have been turned up a notch with the latest United Nations climate confab taking place in Lima, Peru through December 12.
 The mainstream media is happy to popularize these claims (as are government-money-seeking science lobbying groups).

 But a closer look shows two things: first, whether or not 2014 will prove to be the record warmest year depends on whom you ask; and second, no matter where the final number for the year ranks in the observations, it will rank among the greatest “busts” of climate model predictions (which collectively expected it to be a lot warmer).
 The implication of the first is just nothing more than a jostling for press coverage.
 The implication of the latter is that future climate change appears to be less of a menace than assumed by the president and his pen and phone.